AY2324S2-CS2113T-T09-2/tp/docs/DeveloperGuide.md

 then call another `deleteItem(int index)` method, but this time, the parameter passed is an integer.
 The execution after this will be exactly the same as passing an `Integer` to the `deleteItem(int index)` method mentions above.

-Furthermore, the `deleteItem(int index)` method will be accessing a `ArrayList<Integer` called `sortedOrder` which contains the index mapping between the `Item` objects stored in `itemList` and the index of `Item` printed to the user.
-This functionality is implemented to ensure that the indexes of the sorted `list` shown to the user can be used as reference for the deletion of items using `ITME_INDEX`.
+Furthermore, the `deleteItem(int index)` method will be accessing a `ArrayList<Integer>` called `sortedOrder` which contains the index mapping between the `Item` objects stored in `itemList` and the index of `Item` printed to the user.
+This functionality is implemented to ensure that the indexes of the sorted list shown to the user can be used as references for the deletion of items using `ITME_INDEX`.

+Example:

+* For itemList = {item1, item2, item3, item4}
+* If sortedList = {item2, item4, item1, item3}
+* then sortedOrder = {1, 3, 0, 2}

 Upon completion of either operation, the `execute()` method sets the `hasToSave` flag to true, signaling the need to persist changes to storage.
 This entire process is logged at various levels, providing a trail for audit and debugging purposes.